NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 <h3>Goals / Objectives</h3>
 After completing this activity, you will know:
 <ol>
-<li>What a raster dataset is and it's fundamental attributes.</li>
+<li>What a raster dataset is and its fundamental attributes.</li>
-<li>How to work with the raster package to import rasters into R</li>
+<li>How to work with the raster package to import rasters into R.</li>
 <li>How to perform basic calculations using rasters in R.</li>
 </ol>